Outer Banks Fishing 101

 Remember, there’s a reason they call it fishing and not catching.
 You won’t catch something every time you go out – a law that anglers call “paying your dues.”
-But if you’re persistent, you’ll have something to show for your efforts.
+But if you’re persistent, you’ll have something to show for it.

-Recreational Possession & Size Limits
+Recreational Possession and Size Limits

 Tackle & Bait

 OK, so you know you need a rod and reel, line, hooks and weights, but what kind?
 There are different rods and reels for different kinds of fishing, the most common being surf-casting rods, trolling rods, light-tackle spinning rods and fly rods along with bait-casting (open-face) reels, spinning reels and fly reels.
 There are also several types of hooks and rigs, but the most commonly used and most versatile is the bottom rig.
 The bottom rig is weighted so that it sits on the bottom while the bait dangles above it.
 If you’re not sure what to use, go for the bottom rig.
 Get a variety of weight sizes because the amount you’ll need will vary depending on the amount of current flowing where you’re fishing.
 If your weight won’t hold on the bottom, switch to a heavier one.
 Fishing line comes in pound test increments, which essentially means the amount of tension the line can bear before it breaks.
 If you know absolutely nothing about fishing, the best thing to do is to consult a tackle shop for advice.
 Tell them where you plan to fish and they’ll help you decide what type of rod, reel, line, hooks, etc. you’ll need.
 Many tackle shops and piers rent tackle, so if you don’t want to invest in fishing gear you’ll use only once a year, this is a good way to go.

 Should you use live bait, fresh or frozen bait or an artificial lure?
 It depends.
 Live bait works the best, but it’s the most expensive and it’s the most difficult to maintain when you’re out fishing.
 Fresh bait, like shrimp or cut mullet is next best, then frozen bait, like shrimp or squid.
 Artificial lures require a little more technique, but they’re always at the ready and they don’t rot in the sun.
 Depending on where you’re fishing when, the type of bait or lure you use will vary.
 Again, tackle shops are the best sources of information for finding the bait or lure that will yield the best results for the type of fishing you’re planning to do.

-Tide, Winds and Time
+Tides, Winds and Time of Day

 The bite is definitely affected by tide, wind direction and time of day.
-Again, ask at your chosen tackle shop about the best tides, time and wind/weather conditions for your chosen type of fishing.
-If it seems like too much to keep track of, don’t worry about it and just go out and have fun!
+Again, ask at your chosen tackle shop about the best tides, times and wind/weather conditions for your chosen type of fishing.
+If it all seems like too much to keep track of, don’t worry about it and just go out and have fun!
 More often than not, if you stay out long enough, the conditions will line up at some point and you’ll catch something.

 A pier can get you out into the deep-water fishing grounds for an inexpensive price and without the hassle of a boat.
 There are several piers along the Outer Banks, and they all have bait and tackle shops.
 Some of the shops rent fishing gear so you don’t have to go out and buy it.
 All of the pier-house staffs offer expert advice on what’s biting and how to catch it.